G'day, I'm Mark Bugden!

 Undergraduate Degree(s) UOW Wollongong, Australia 2013 PhD Degree ANU Canberra, Australia 2018 MSI "Kickstart" Postdoctoral Fellow ANU Canberra, Australia 2019 Potdoctoral Researcher Charles University Prague, Czech Republic 2021 Postdoctoral Researcher Max Planck Institute Konstanz, Germany 2023 Machine Learning Scientist dida Datenschmiede GmbH Berlin, Germany

-I have two years of experience as a Machine Learning Scientist, working on end-to-end development of models for real-world applications in domains such as computer vision and remote sensing.
+I have 4+ years of experience with Machine Learning, from University research to working on end-to-end development of models for real-world applications.
 My work spans both classical machine learning and deep learning, using tools like XGBoost, scikit-learn, and neural networks built with TensorFlow and PyTorch.

-I primarily work in Python, using libraries such as Pandas, NumPy, Matplotlib, Seaborn, and Jupyter to build data pipelines and support reproducible analysis.
+I work primarily in Python and have strong experience with core data science and visualization libraries including Pandas, NumPy, Matplotlib, Seaborn, and Jupyter.
 I have experience deploying machine learning models into production, using Docker for containerization, FastAPI for serving models as APIs, and Kubernetes for orchestration in cloud-based environments.
 I'm also familiar with using GitLab CI/CD to automate development and deployment workflows, and I work with APIs to access external data sources and expose models for downstream use.
+For experiment management and scalable configuration, I typically use MLflow for tracking and model versioning, and Hydra for modular configuration across development environments.

 You can find more information about the academic papers I have written here.